The Counter. Image: Sam Harris

 There may be elegant wishbone chairs and buttery soft leather banquettes, but it’s fairly obvious where you really want to sit at The Counter.
 Chef-owner Kemal Demirasal (also a former national windsurfing champion back in Turkey) and his team of grillers put on a ocakbaşı show in the open kitchen of this intimate restaurant on Notting Hill’s Golborne Road.
 Sip quirky savoury cocktails as they smoke up a storm and hand over the likes of beef skewers, lamb chops and sweetbreads, as well as an unmissable starter/dessert hybrid in the form of white chocolate baba ganoush… all made with the best Anatolian ingredients.

-Details: 108 Golborne Road, Notting Hill, W10 5PS | Book a table
+Details: 108 Golborne Road, Notting Hill, W10 5PS | Book a table at The Counter

 The Pelican

-pelican best restaurants notting hill
+pelican gastropub notting hill

-Details: 45 All Saints Road, London, W11 1HE Book a table
+Details: 45 All Saints Road, London, W11 1HE Book a table at The Pelican

 Caia